ucloud/grafana-operator/README.md

 # Grafana Operator

-A Kubernetes Operator based on the Operator SDK for creating and managing Grafana instances.
+It's based on the [integr8ly/grafana-operator](https://github.com/integr8ly/grafana-operator).

+Grafana Operator creating and managing Grafana instances atop Kubernetes.
-# Current status

-The Operator is available on [Operator Hub](https://operatorhub.io/operator/grafana-operator).
+The operator itself is built with the [Operator framework](https://github.com/operator-framework/operator-sdk).

+## Features

 It can deploy and manage a Grafana instance on Kubernetes and OpenShift.
 The following features are supported:

-* Install Grafana to a namespace
+* Create **Multiple** Grafana in the same namespace.
-* Import Grafana dashboards from the same or other namespaces
+* Import Grafana dashboards from the same namespaces.
-* Import Grafana datasources from the same namespace
+* Import Grafana datasources from the same namespace.
-* Install Plugins (panels) defined as dependencies of dashboards
+* Install Plugins (panels) defined as dependencies of dashboards.

-# Operator flags

-The operator supports the following flags on startup.
-See [the documentation](./documentation/deploy_grafana.md) for a full list.
-Flags can be passed as `args` to the container.

-# Supported Custom Resources
+## Supported Custom Resources

 The following Grafana resources are supported: